 At first glance these grills look similar as they are all powered by Trager’s new D2 Direct Drive and WiFire control systems, have similar body styles and operate from the same basic principles.
 These grills all come with a single meat probe and a magnetic door at the base of the pellet hopper for easy clean out.

-However, once you take a closer look you can spot some significant differences.
-Based upon these differences, if I was in the market to buy a Traeger, then I suspect that I would buy an Ironwood.
-Let’s break these three product lines down so you can see which one is right for you.
+Despite the similar appearances there are significant differences between the models.
+Based upon these differences, if I was in the market to buy a Traeger, then I suspect that I would buy an Ironwood instead of the Pro Series.

 Traeger Pro Series 575 and 780 Specifications

 - Primary Cooking Grate: 22 x 19 inches (575 model), 30 x 19 inches (780 model)

 - Secondary Cooking Grate: 22 x 7 inches (575 model), 30 x 7 inches (780 model)

 - Grill Capacity: Five Racks of Ribs (575 model), Six Racks of Ribs (780 model)